 Before your website visitor reads the words on your page, their eye is drawn to your image.
 Although smartphones have off-the-hook cameras with high-tech lighting, focusing, and editing capabilities, they don’t have the skill of a professional photographer who knows how to pose you for headshots and retouch your images with cutting-edge editing software.

 Research photographers in your area.
 View their portfolio as each artist is different.
-Read ratings and reviews online, and then reach out to that photographer for tips and tricks for how to prepare for your photoshoot.
+Read ratings and reviews online, and then reach out to that photographer for tips and tricks on how to prepare for your photoshoot.

 Ask for multiple images, so you have a variety to choose from.
 Select an image that looks like you currently look and that’s warm, friendly, and inviting.

-If you love more than one of your photographs, save a few for future profile updated with fresh pics.
+If you love more than one of your photographs, save a few for future profiles updated with fresh pics.

 Review and Edit Your Work